Tudigong: History

+In later generations, they became associated with Wish trees.

 Variants

 Tudipo

-In the countryside, he is sometimes given a wife, Tǔdìpó (土地婆 "Grandmother of the Soil and the Ground"), placed next to him on the altar.
-She may be seen as a just and benevolent Deity on the same rank as her husband, or as a grudging old woman holding back her husband's benedictions, which explains why one does not always receive fair retribution for good behavior.
+In the countryside, they are sometimes given wives, Tǔdìpó (土地婆 "Grandmother of the Soil and the Ground"), placed next to them on the altar.
+They may be seen as just and benevolent deities on the same rank as their husbands, or as grudging old women holding back their husband's benedictions, which explains why one does not always receive fair retribution for good behavior.

 Another story says that Tudipo is supposed to be a young lady.
 After Tudigong received a heavenly rank, he gave everything that the people asked for.
 When one of the Deities went down to Earth to do inspections, he saw that Tudigong was distributing blessings unnecessarily.
 Soon after that, the Deity went to the Celestial Palace and reported to the Jade Emperor.

 After the Jade Emperor knew this, he found out that there was a lady that was going to be killed, but she was not guilty.
 Thus, the Jade Emperor told a Deity to go down to Earth and bring the lady to heaven.
 When the lady was brought to the Celestial Palace, the Jade Emperor bestowed her to Tudigong as his wife.
 She was ordered to look after how many blessings Tudigong distributes and that they not be unnecessarily distributed.
 This is why many people do not want to pay respect to Tudipo, because they are afraid that she will not let Tudigong give much wealth to them.